chenyx04/Spectral-Stitching/index.md

 The Spectral-Stitching algorithm is efficient especially when the coverage is relatively deep (at least > 5X).
 When the coverage is shallow, our algorithm degrades into the simple spectral algorithm.

-The main program uses [NumPy](http://www.numpy.org/) and [SciPy](https://www.scipy.org/) packages, and accepts input and output in two formats.
+The main program uses [NumPy](http://www.numpy.org/) and [SciPy](https://www.scipy.org/) packages, and supports two types of input / output data formats.
 The evaluation code requires [CVX](http://cvxr.com/cvx/) in MATLAB as well as foreach & doParallel package in R.

 If you have any question, please feel free to contact